-Disputes between tech providers and their clients can costly.
+Disputes between tech providers and their clients can be costly.
 All tech companies should purchase Tech E&O as a financial backstop in such cases.

-INSUREtrust specializes in Tech E&O and Cyber coverage, and is the leading tech products broker for numerous carriers.
+INSUREtrust specializes in Tech E&O and Cyber coverage and is the leading tech products broker for numerous carriers.